rumpkernel/rumprun/README.md

 kernels](http://rumpkernel.org/) directly on bare metal.
 By default, the produced image includes a TCP/IP stack, a driver for the i82540 PCI NIC and of course system calls -- enough be able to use TCP/IP via sockets.

+Testing has been done with QEMU, VirtualBox and a few laptops.

 See the [wiki page](http://wiki.rumpkernel.org/Repo:-rumpuser-baremetal) for information on building and running.